Azure/FTALive-Sessions/content/app-modernisation/dotnet-upgrade/readme.md

 In this session you will learn how to:
 * Upgrade and leverage modern .NET 6 framework
-* Understand different PaaS Services available to deploy applications and their use case
+* Understand different PaaS Services available to deploy modernized applications and their use case
 * Hands-On Deployment to Azure App Service and Azure Kubernetes Service